MosesSupposes/Purescript-By-Example/text/chapter13.md

      ```

      _Hint_: Use the `oneOf` function defined in `Test.QuickCheck.Gen` to define your `Arbitrary` instance.
  1. (Medium) Use the `all` function to simplify the result of the `quickCheckPure` function - your function should return `true` if every test passes, and `false` otherwise.
-Try using the `First` monoid, defined in `purescript-monoids` with the `foldMap` function to preserve the first error in case of failure.
+Try using the `First` monoid, defined in `monoids` with the `foldMap` function to preserve the first error in case of failure.

 ## Conclusion

-In this chapter, we met the `purescript-quickcheck` package, which can be used to write tests in a declarative way using the paradigm of _generative testing_.
+In this chapter, we met the `quickcheck` package, which can be used to write tests in a declarative way using the paradigm of _generative testing_.
 In particular:

 - We saw how to automate QuickCheck tests using `spago test`.
 - We saw how to write properties as functions, and how to use the `<?>` operator to improve error messages.